johnwesleyquintero/wesai-np/README.md

 ### Core System & Organization
 - **Secure & Private Cloud Sync:** All data is stored securely in your own Supabase backend and protected by granular security policies.
 Real-time, authenticated subscriptions keep all your devices perfectly in sync.
 - **Flexible Authentication:** Sign up quickly with an email and password or use the convenient one-click Google Sign-In option.
-- **Generative Onboarding Experience:** Instead of a static checklist, new users are greeted with a set of AI-generated notes that immersively guide them through core features, teaching the app with its own functionality from the first second.
+- **Immersive Onboarding Experience:** Instead of a static checklist, new users can explore a pre-populated demo workspace.
+These curated notes immersively guide them through core features, teaching the app with its own functionality.
 - **Drag & Drop Organization:** Intuitively organize your workspace by dragging notes and folders to reorder them or nest them within each other.
 Drop files directly onto folders to import them.
-- **Rich Markdown Editor:** A full-featured Markdown editor with syntax highlighting and a live preview mode that supports tables, images, embedded YouTube/Vimeo videos, callout blocks, and more.
+- **Rich Markdown Editor:** A full-featured Markdown editor with syntax highlighting, a live preview mode, and support for tables, images, embedded YouTube/Vimeo videos, callout blocks, and auto-pairing of brackets and quotes for a smoother writing flow.
+- **Automatic Titling:** If you leave a note untitled, its title will be automatically generated from the first line of content when you move on.
 - **Cloud Image Storage:** Images are uploaded to secure cloud storage, keeping your note content clean and your database lean.
 - **Smart Folders:** Create dynamic, saved searches that automatically display notes matching a specific AI-powered query (e.g., "all notes about marketing from the last month").
 - **Bi-Directional Linking:** Connect ideas by linking notes using `[[note-id|display text]]` syntax.
 A "Linked Mentions" section automatically displays all backlinks to the current note.